mastercode-dev/laravel-class-standards/README.md

 The recommendation to organize the _listeners_ comes down to two tips:

 1. Use the entity (_model_) to be manipulated as the namespace;
-2. Name the _event_ in a way that represents an action to be performed;
+2. Name the _listener_ in a way that represents an action to be performed;

 Example: `User/SendResetPasswordNotification` and `Product/StartImageOptimizations`.

 Command: `php artisan make:listener User/SendResetPasswordNotification`.

-P.S .: In most cases, the entity for the Events and Listeners namespaces is the same.
+P.S.: In most cases, the entity for the Events and Listeners namespaces is the same.